How to Protect Your Credit Information When Shopping Online

 Let's face it, shopping online has never been easier or more convenient than it is now.
 The bargains are there, shipping is fast, returns are pretty easy, and you don't have to get in your car and drive around for hours looking for that perfect gift or outfit for your next party.
 You can't beat shopping in your p.j.'s while drinking a cup of coffee.

-But, shopping online does carry some risk.
+Shopping online does carry some risk and it could lead to identity theft.
 You can be reasonably sure you'll have a safe experience shopping online as long as you follow some basic guidelines.

 Use Familiar Websites When Shopping Online

 Start at a trusted site rather than shopping with a search engine.
 Search results can be rigged to lead you astray, especially when you drift past the first few pages of links.
 If you know the site, chances are it's less likely to be a rip off.
 We all know Amazon.com and that it carries everything under the sun; likewise, just about every major retail outlet has an online store, from Target to Best Buy to Home Depot.

 Look For Secure Lock Logo on a Website